 Building façades and roofs represent the largest proportion of sun-exposed surfaces in urban areas.
 The energy available at the building‘s outer envelope provides a basis to determine the energy-related processes of the building, from its solar energy harvesting potential to its cooling demand.

 The module Solar Access of ENVI-met allows you to conduct a quick but comprehensive analysis of solar radiation on all building façades, taking into account the environmental factors such as vegetation.

 Solar Access also generates long-term analyses of important climate parameters such as solar access and offers sophisticated three-dimensional analysis tools to calculate and trace the distribution of short-wave direct, diffuse and reflected solar radiation within the outdoor environment with a high temporal and spatial resolution.

 The increase of weather extremes is considered the greatest risk of climate change.
 The frequency and intensity of strong wind events is increasing worldwide, but the extent to which wind dynamics cause devastating damage depends heavily on building density and building components.

 ENVI-met simulations employ computational fluid dynamics (CFD) to analyse and solve problems that involve windflows in complex environments.

 Due to the three-dimensional structure and building arrangement within cities, it is possible to experience areas with high wind speeds and turbulent wind gusts.

 The opposite situation can be found in the immediate vicinity of those areas.
-Zones with very low wind speed and stagnating air masses canincrease the effect of heat stress, the accumulation of pollutants and promote the development of varmints in vegetation.
+Zones with very low wind speed and stagnating air masses can increase the effect of heat stress, the accumulation of pollutants and promote the development of pest species in vegetation.